rjalaparthi/rjalaparthi/README.md

 - 👋 Hi, I’m @rjalaparthi
-- 👀 I’m interested in Learning Cloud Native,Containers & Container Orchestration
+- 👀 I’m interested in Learning Python and Data Engineering
-- 🌱 I’m currently learning AWS and DevOps Methodologies
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @ https://www.linkedin.com/in/raghava-jalaparthi-455004124/